Your First Car – Making Your Decision

 If you’re going to buy a brand new car, you’ll buy from an authorized automobile dealer who sells brands from one or more manufacturers.
 You can get free online price quotes at Edmunds.com.
 The prices are already discounted by local dealers.
 See the article, How to Buy a New Car, which gives you important tips and buying techniques.

 If you’ll be buying a used car, you have a choice of places to buy: from an individual, from an auction, from an independent used-car dealer, or a new-car dealer who has a used-car lot.
 You can browse local newspapers, free “autotrader” magazines at your local supermarket, used-car consignment lots, online at Craigslist.org, eBay Motors, or Autotrader.com.
 One of the best online sources of used cars is UsedCars.com.
-You simply plug in your ZIP code and the kind of car you want, and you get back a detailed list of cars in your area, with prices.

 What’s important to you?